 The question of why I started Engage is really three questions: what is the problem; why Engage solves the problem; and why I decided to start the company and build the app.

+This is the second in a six-part series.
 Part I explains how engagement letters can improve a CPA’s practice and protect his or her interests.
 On one hand, they can improve client relationships, increase retention and increase profitability; while on the other, they are the easiest and most direct way to avoid or resolve client disputes.
 Regardless of the benefits, still less than half of the CPAs use engagement letters.

 In Using Engagement Letters in my Practice, I describe how I was disciplined in using engagement letters for all my tax projects, going so far as to detail separate letters for different projects with the same client.
 Creating and managing these letters was a persistent pain point and led to my thinking about possible solutions.